DJathomefix/DJathomefix/README.md

 - 👋 Hi, I’m @DJathomefix
-- 👀 I’m interested in using domoticz on my SMA solar power invertor
+- 👀 I’m interested in using domoticz on my SMA solar power invertor amongst other things (now on my Intex SPA)
-- 🌱 I’m currently learning how to go about with this github thing ;-)
+- - 🌱 I’m currently learning how to go about with this github thing ;-)
 - 💞️ I’m looking to collaborate on ... sma invertors
 - 📫 How to reach me ...